SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 ### [Remaking problems using the `remake` function](@id simulation_structure_interfacing_problems_remake)
 The `remake` function offers an (to indexing) alternative approach for updating problems.
 Unlike indexing, `remake` creates a new problem (rather than updating the old one).
 Furthermore, it permits the updating of several values simultaneously.
 The `remake` function takes the following inputs:
-- The problem that is remade.
+- The problem that is remakes.
 - (optionally) `u0`: A vector with initial conditions that should be updated.
 The vector takes the same form as normal initial condition vectors, but does not need to be complete (in which case only a subset of the initial conditions are updated).
 - (optionally) `tspan`: An updated time span (using the same format as time spans normally are given in).
 - (optionally) `p`: A vector with parameters that should be updated.
 The vector takes the same form as normal parameter vectors, but does not need to be complete (in which case only a subset of the parameters are updated).